xinjli/alqalign/README.md

 ## Usage

-The basic usage is as follows:
+The basic usage with main configures is as follows:

 ```bash
 python -m alqalign.run  --lang=<your target language> --audio <path to your audio file> --text <path to your text file> --output=<path to an output directory>